John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 1. Read and follow the steps outlined here:
     ["Install reTerminal drivers after flashing new Raspberry Pi OS/ Ubuntu OS or Other OS"](https://wiki.seeedstudio.com/reterminal_black_screen/#install-reterminal-drivers-after-flashing-new-raspberry-pi-os-ubuntu-os-or-other-os), up to and including `sudo reboot`.
-    - NOTE: recall that you have installed a **64-bit** OS on your reTerminal. **Do not** follow any 32-bit OS steps in the above instructions.
+    - NOTE: recall that you have installed a **64-bit** OS on your reTerminal. **DO NOT** follow any 32-bit OS steps in the above instructions.
 1. If the above steps have been completed successfully, your device should reboot and BOTH the raspberry pi screen AND the HDMI connection should work (this takes several seconds, give it a minute before you panic).